 2. How will they hatch?
 They’ll drop from the foam ball within a week falling into the pool as Tadpoles.

 3. Did the female make this foamy nest overnight since we hadn’t seen this on Wednesday?
 Yes, it takes seven hours to make the foamy nest at night.

 4. Will the Tadpoles swim in the pool before the metamorphosis begins and they become treefrogs?
 Yes!

 5. How long does this process take?
 It could be as quickly as 24 hours.

 6. Will we have the opportunity to watch and photograph this process?
 Hopefully!
 We’ll certainly try.”

-As it turned out, we did have an opportunity to see the treefrog nest process unfold before our eyes, shared in the above two dated posts.
+As it turned out, we had an opportunity to see the treefrog nest process unfold before our eyes, shared in the two dated posts above.
 What a fantastic experience!

 |An hour later, they started climbing off the foam nest which appeared to have been well fertilized!|

 Photo from one year ago today, December 20, 2017: